LineageOS/android_device_htc_hiae-common/README.md

-Copyright 2015 - The CyanogenMod Project
+Copyright 2016 - The CyanogenMod Project

-Device configuration for HTC One A9
+Common device configuration for HTC One A9
 =====================================

 Basic   | Spec Sheet